NOAA-ORR-ERD/cell_tree2d/README.md

 ========

 The tree needs certain information to be built:
-1. 'verts' - A 2xN numpy array containing x/y coordinates of each vertex
+1. 'verts' - A 2xV numpy array containing x/y coordinates of the V vertices
-2. 'faces' - A PxK numpy array containing lists of P indices of vertices that describe one 'face' or polygon of degree P
+2. 'faces' - A PxN numpy array containing N arrays of P indices of vertices that describe one 'face' or polygon of degree P
 3. 'num_buckets' - The # of buckets desired.
-Must be <= 2 The default is 4.
+Must be >= 2 The default is 4.
 Values higher than 8 begin to provide diminishing returns.
 4. 'cells\_per\_leaf' - The # of polygons per leaf node.
 The default is 2.
 Using 1 is possible, but doubles memory footprint for only slightly. faster lookup.
 If memory is a concern, this value can be increased, but lookup performance will quickly be impacted